 Commingled Burials: What are they and what do we do with them?

 The term commingled graves refers to the burial of multiple individuals within a single context.
 These may be primary burials or secondary burials (i.e. buried after some decomposition at another location).
 It is worth noting that not all mass graves are associated with violence.
 During periods of rampant disease or natural disasters, mass graves may be used to dispose of the dead.
 For example, during the Black Death (bubonic plague) pandemic of the 14th century, mass graves were common because of the overwhelming numbers of additional deaths.
 Approximately one-third of the population of Europe is believed to have died during this event.
+Bringing this right up-to-date, there was controversy surrounding the possibility of mass graves being dug in Iran for victims of the coronavirus.

 Mass graves tend to be large to accommodate multiple bodies.
 Because of their large size, they are generally easier to find using the techniques outlined in Week 2.
 In addition, the presence of multiple decomposing bodies can give out a heat signature that may be detected using infrared imaging from satellites or drones.
 While mass graves may be easier to locate, they can be challenging to excavate and analyse.